mhommet/mhommet/README.md

 🧠 I'm currently learning legacy technologies, especially COBOL, DB2, and JCL for mainframe systems.<br>
 📦 I'm also Dockerizing my Symfony apps and automating builds using GitHub Actions.<br>
 🌐 Portfolio: <a href="https://hommet.ch">hommet.ch</a><br>
-🚀 I’m currently looking for a fullstack developer position (PHP/Symfony, JS/React), or an opportunity to be trained in COBOL through a POEI or internal program.
+🚀 I’m currently looking for a Python, a fullstack developer position (PHP/Symfony, JS/TS/React), or an opportunity to be trained in COBOL through a POEI or internal program.
 Open to relocation and remote work.
 </p>